 Students' rights in transition planning

-At the age of 12, students must begin to receive vocational assessments, which take information from interviews with the student, parent/guardian, and teacher and are intended to help students begin their planning for life after high school.
+At the age of 12, students should complete a Level I vocational assessment.
+This assessment takes information from interviews with the student, parent/guardian, and teacher and are intended to help students begin their planning for life after high school.

 - Age-appropriate, measurable goals for post-secondary life based on appropriate transition assessments that relate to training, education, employment, and where appropriate, independent living skills.

-- A list of activities to help the student achieve those goals.
+- A list of activities to help the student achieve these goals.

 - A statement of responsibilities expected of the student, family, school or other agencies to promote the student’s transition plan.